Dance Dance Danseur: Anime

 In April 2021, it was announced that Dance Dance Danseur would receive an anime television series adaptation.
 The series is produced by MAPPA and directed by Munehisa Sakai, with Yoshimi Narita writing the series' scripts, Hitomi Hasegawa designing the characters, and Michiru composing the music.
 It aired from April 9 to June 18, 2022, on the Super Animeism block on MBS, TBS and their affiliates.
 (Note: MBS lists the series premiere at 25:25 on April 8, 2022, which is effectively 1:25 a.m.
 JST on April 9.)
-The opening theme song is "Narihibiku Kagiri" by Yuki, while the ending theme song is "Kaze, Hana" by Hitorie.
+The opening theme song is "Narihibiku Kagiri" (鳴り響く限り), performed by Yuki, while the ending theme song is "Kaze, Hana" (風、花), performed by Hitorie.

 Disney+ acquired exclusive streaming rights to the series under Star in Japan.
 Crunchyroll streamed the series outside of Asia.
 Medialink licensed the series in Southeast Asia and streamed it on Disney+.